Regginah/SQL-Stored-Procedures/README.md

-Group of sql statments that have been created and stored in that database.
+Group of SQL statments that have been created and stored in that database.
 How to create and use a stored procedure. ☆